utleroy/FakeBlog/README.md

 - Authors will be able to delete published posts and drafts
 - Authors will be able to edit a drafts

-This exercise will help the students understand the underpinnings of Database design in the context of a MVC application.

 ## Part 1 Instructions